‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 “We’re at the beginning of a period of very exciting technological and scientific innovation.
 That will lead us to the development of any number of new vaccines over what I hope is a relatively short period of time.”

-MAPS aims to elicit a stronger immune response against multiple types of a particular bacterium.
+MAPS technology aims to elicit a stronger immune response against multiple types of a particular bacterium.
 In the case of pneumococcal bacteria, approximately 100 distinct types have been identified throughout the world.
 Pneumococcal diseases, including pneumonia and meningitis, are estimated to kill 1 million children a year, according to the World Health Organization.
 Older adults are also at risk of serious illness and death from pneumonia.

 The goal is to provide broader protection by combining multiple sugar and protein antigens – substances that are recognised by the immune system – from the surface of the bacteria in one vaccine, which will activate different parts of the immune system.
 The sugar antigens, called polysaccharides, have the potential to stimulate an antibody response, while the protein antigens can elicit an additional T-cell and antibody response.
 The unique way of linking the antigens together in a modular fashion, like connecting Lego blocks, is designed to overcome the complex chemistry of traditional vaccines.
 It could also make manufacturing new vaccines quicker and easier.